 Since the discovery of the CDH1 gene mutation in 1998, those with a family history are able to test for the mutation and consider prophylactic (preventative) total gastrectomy (TG) as an option.
 Stomach cancer is generally not known to be a young person’s disease, but for many of those who test positive for the CDH1 mutation in his or her 20’s, the decision to undergo TG is presented at this young age.

 Contemplating one’s risk for cancer is not something on a person’s mind when in his or her 20’s.
-At a time when they are thinking about advanced education, career options and generally finding their place in the world, more and more young adults with the CDH1 mutation are making the decision to have a TG.
+Yet at a time when they are thinking about advanced education, career options and generally finding their place in the world, more and more young adults with the CDH1 mutation are making the decision to have a TG.

 Do I want to study biology or engineering?
 Is it time to get more serious with my boyfriend?
 Do I really want to know if I carry a gene that raises my risk for stomach cancer to over 80%?